 History of Sig Sauer and the 1911s

-Sig Sauer is most known for their P series of pistols, including the P365, P938, etc.
+Sig Sauer is most known for its P series of pistols, including the P365, P938, etc.

-However, Sig Sauer did make several 1911 style pistols, including the Emperor Scorpion full-size, the Tacops, which is what we’re reviewing here, and the stainless Spartan Nickel and Max pistols, naming a few.
+However, Sig Sauer did make several 1911-style pistols, including the Emperor Scorpion full-size, the Tacops, which is what we’re reviewing here, and the stainless Spartan Nickel and Max pistols, to name a few.

 So let’s talk about the Sig Sauer 1911 Tacops.